Arvind2083/potatoBagApplication/README.md

 Please follow these instructions to execute the program on the local machine :

 1. Create a directory

    mkdir potatoApp

 2. Move to potatoApp

    cd potatoApp

-3. Clone the code under this directory git clone https://github.com/Arvind2083/potatoBagApplication.git
+3. Clone the code under this directory

+   git clone https://github.com/Arvind2083/potatoBagApplication.git

-4. Go inside the directory potatoBagApplication cd potatoBagApplication
+4. Go inside the directory potatoBagApplication

+   cd potatoBagApplication

-5. Start the Spring-Boot application.The below command will take few minutes to download all the dependencies. mvn spring-boot:run
+5. Start the Spring-Boot application.The below command will take few minutes to download all the dependencies.

+   mvn spring-boot:run

-   Once you see Started PotatoBagApplication in <<>> seconds,it mean application is started on the localhost.
+   Once you message is seen as "Started PotatoBagApplication in seconds" on console,it mean application is started on the localhost.

    TESTING OF THE APIs
    ===================